-DinnrTime was an online marketplace, active between 2014 and 2016, that brought together a trusted community of food lovers who are open to making new friends, exploring new dishes and experiencing different cultures.
-The concept was to give ordinary people access healthy, affordable alternatives to fast food and packaged dinners, including local and organic options, allowing customers to indulge in the convenience and comfort of a home-cooked meal without having to do the grocery shopping, prepping, cooking and cleaning.
+DinnrTime was an online marketplace, active between 2014 and 2016, that brought together a trusted community of food lovers who are open to making new friends, exploring new dishes, and experiencing different cultures.
+The concept was to give ordinary people access to healthy, affordable alternatives to fast-food restaurants and packaged dinners, including local and organic options, allowing customers to indulge in the convenience and comfort of a home-cooked meal without having to do the grocery shopping, prepping, cooking and cleaning.

 Here is what DinnrTime wrote about Patty

 Patty is passionate about cooking nutritious food.
 As a Registered Holistic Nutritionist, she puts great care into the healthy and delicious meals she prepares.
 Patty is one of the very first Dinnrtime Chefs and has already begun sharing her inspired creations with food lovers in her neighbourhood.

 The concept of DinnrTime Taken from a failed IndieGoGo campaign